Google スプレッドシートとGitLabの連携イメージ

 Step 3: Set the "Update Issue" Action in GitLab

-Next, set up GitLab.
+Next, configure GitLab.

 Click the "Update Issue" action.